 There are a variety of resources that the state provides to help military families find cheap insurance.
 You can read more about becoming licensed in South Carolina and find the necessary documents to receive a military license with the South Carolina DMV.

-If you own any type of vehicle in South Carolina, you need auto insurance.
-However, the state is one of the few that allows drivers to apply for an Uninsured Motorist Registration.
+If you own any type of vehicle in South Carolina, you need auto insurance unless you apply for an uninsured motorist registration.
 This exception means you’ll be able to register your car without insurance, but you’ll have to pay an annual fee of $550.

-While it might not be illegal to drive in South Carolina without insurance, we don’t recommend it.
-If you’re in an accident you’ll be 100% responsible for damages to yourself and anyone or anything you collide with, which can get expensive.
+While it might be legal to drive in South Carolina without insurance, we don’t recommend it.
+If you’re in an accident, you’ll be 100% responsible for injuries and damages, which can get expensive.

 Proof of Insurance in South Carolina

-To drive legally, you must carry proof of insurance or an alternative (see below) at all times.
+To drive legally, you must carry proof of insurance or an alternative at all times.
 According to the South Carolina Department of Motor Vehicles, you may need to show this proof: